bube054/go-custo-json/README.md

 // Parse the JSON input
 node, err := parser.Parse()
 if err != nil {
-	t.Fatalf("failed to parse JSON: %s", err)
+	panic("failed to parse JSON: %s", err)
 }

 // Cast the parsed node to a NullNode nullNode, ok := jsonvx.AsNull(node) if !ok {
-	t.Fatalf("expected root node to be a null value, but got: %s", err.Error()) }
+  panic("expected root node to be null")
+}

 // Extract the underlying Go value